Myricetin is one of the flavonols.

 Detroit, MI

-survival and consumption of fruits and vegetables is associated with decreased
+and consumption of fruits and vegetables is associated with decreased cancer

-activity and induce apoptosis in tumor cells.
-In this study, we examined the
+risk.
+In this study, we examined the flavonoids quercetin,

 and apoptosis-inducing abilities in human tumor cells.
 We report that apigenin